humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

 ### Safer eval()

-Even though `eval()` wasn&#8217;t removed, it has undergone some changes in strict mode.
+Even though `eval()` wasn't removed, it has undergone some changes in strict mode.
 The biggest change is that variables and functions declared inside of an `eval()` statement are no longer created in the containing scope.
 For example:

     (function() {